 Function Tab – Different functions of the TIP Tool are broken down into a tabbed interface.
 Additional tabs may be added or removed based upon your tier of service and various enhancements to the TIP Tool.
 Even though the interface breaks down things by tab, the underlying data in your portfolio is linked together regardless of the presentation layer.

 Idea – This is the lowest common denominator of the patent system.
 The patent office only allows one idea or innovation to be examined in each application, although the Specification may disclose many different ideas.
-The TIP Tool is organized around ideas in the Idea Manager and applications in the Portfolio Manager.
+The TIP Tool is organised around ideas in the Idea Manager and applications in the Portfolio Manager.

 Idea Form – It is a form to capture an invention and surrounding details with the intent of possibly patenting.
-It is also popularly known as Invention Disclosure Form (IDF).
+It is also popularly known as the Invention Disclosure Form (IDF).

 Inventor Role – Each matter allows entry of inventor emails who each have the Inventor Role.
 Once a matter is filed at the patent office, the inventor is defined by who is listed at the patent office.
-The Idea Manager is locked down for the Inventor Role to only see ideas where they are listed and movement in the pipeline is restricted along with other options the Manager Role might specify.
+The Idea Manager is locked down for the Inventor Role to only see ideas where they are listed, and movement in the pipeline is restricted, along with other options the Manager Role might specify.

 Magic Link – To make access to TIP frictionless, single-use links can be emailed to any email address or domain whitelisted by the Owner.
 This removes the need for an account login and uses the security of your email system to lock down access to only those individuals who are whitelisted to access according to their Role.